HZINA/Emotion-Detection-Classifier/README.md

-### Implemented-Emotion-Detection-Classifier
+### Implemented Emotion Detection Classifier

-* Performed feature engineering using histogram of oriented gradient scikit-learn
+* Performed feature engineering using histogram of oriented gradient using scikit-learn

 * Trained several models to classify the “neutral” and “happy” facial expressions presented in a SMILE dataset using decision tree, random forest, and logistic regression – TensorFlow